Frequently Asked Questions

 -

-I appreciate receiving payment before the session or at the start of session, to minimize additional administrative work in following up with late or missed payments after the session.
+We prefer to receive payment before or during the session to minimize additional work in following up with late or missed payments after the session.
+Connect with us to get started.

 -